-Except as otherwise provided in an award agreement, no award may be transferred by an optionee during his lifetime except by will or the laws of descent and distribution.
-Options may be exercised in whole or in installments and must be exercised within a fixed period, which period may not exceed 10 years from the date of the option grant.
+Except as otherwise provided in an award agreement, in the case of an NSO, no award may be transferred by an optionee except by will or the laws of descent and distribution.
+Options may be exercised in whole or in installments and must be exercised within a fixed period, which period may not exceed 10 years from the date of the option grant in the case of ISOs.
 In the case of ISOs granted to any holder on the date of the grant of more than 10% of the total combined voting power of all classes of stock of the Company, the options must be exercised within five years from the date of grant of the option.
 Options may expire before the end of the option period due to termination of service with the Company.

-The shares of Common Stock purchased upon the exercise of an option are to be paid for in cash (including cash that may be received from the Company at the time of exercise as additional compensation), or through the delivery of other shares of Common Stock held for at least six months with a value equal to the total option price or in a combination of cash and such shares, or with money lent by the Company to the optionee in compliance with applicable law and on terms and conditions to be determined by the Company.
+The exercise costs related to shares of Common Stock purchased upon the exercise of an option are to be paid for in cash, by using the cashless exercise method, through the delivery of other shares of Common Stock held for at least six months with a value equal to the total option price, or by a combination of cash and such shares.

-The shares of Common Stock to be delivered under the Plan will be made available from the authorized but unissued shares of Common Stock or from treasury shares and prior to delivery will be registered by the Company with the Commission on Form S-8 and upon registration will be freely tradable, subject to applicable restrictions under Section 16 of the Exchange Act.
+The shares of Common Stock to be delivered under the Plan will be made available from the authorized but unissued shares of Common Stock or from treasury shares and have been registered by the Company with the Commission on Form S-8 and will be freely tradable, subject to applicable restrictions under Section 16 of the Exchange Act.